Initializing Git Repositories: git init, Clone, and Bare Repositories

 Core Concepts

-When you run git init, Git creates the .git directory with a minimal set of files and subdirectories.
-When you run git clone, Git creates both the .git directory and populates the working directory with the latest version of all tracked files.
+When you run git init, Git creates the .git folder with a minimal set of files.
+When you run git clone, Git creates the .git folder and populates your working directory with all the files from the latest commit.

 graph TD